Beyond the Infinite

 IIH now provides a suite of information technology solutions which enable the delivery of medication, the electronic storage of patient records, and the ability for field personnel to respond directly to automatically generated alerts for missed doses, side effects, and other potential health problems.

 In rural Bihar, India, IIH's TB program covers a population of about 200,000 people, and since its inception, it has increased access to treatment fourfold.
 In the last three years, IIH has facilitated diagnoses for more than 1,400 patients and has started about 400 patients on treatment.

 While Bhardwaj and Thies were at MIT, they entered the IDEAS Global Challenge with their uBox concept.
-Through IDEAS and several grants, the PSC provided enabling funding to help the duo further hone their concept.
+Through IDEAS and several grants, the PKG Center provided enabling funding to help the duo further hone their concept.

 In reflecting on his journey from a student at MIT to a CEO of his own nonprofit, Bhardwaj understands the value of public service but is still awed at the impact it can achieve.

 "Public service transforms the doer as much as it transforms the beneficiary," says Bhardwaj.
 "The work we've done, and been very luck to be able to continue, has been deeply rewarding.
 The more we're able to help people, the more grateful we are, and the more humbled we are about the improbability of it all."

 WiCare (Worldwide Innovative Healthcare) develops innovative medical devices that are clinically effective and affordable worldwide.
 Founded by Danielle Zurovcik SM '07, PhD '12, WiCare develops innovative medical devices that are clinically effective and accessible to a broad population.